Disney anthology television series: Walt Disney's Wonderful World of Color (1961–1969)

 Although the basic format remained the same, the series moved to NBC on September 24, 1961, to take advantage of that network's ability to broadcast programming in color.
 In addition, Walt Disney's relationship with ABC had soured as the network resisted selling its stake in the theme park before doing so in 1960.
 In a display of foresight, Disney had filmed many of the earlier shows in color, allowing them to easily be repeated on NBC; since all but three of Disney's feature-length films were also made in color (the three black-and-white exceptions were The Shaggy Dog, The Absent-Minded Professor, and Son of Flubber, all family comedies starring Fred MacMurray), they could now also be telecast in that format.

 To emphasize the new feature, the series was retitled Walt Disney's Wonderful World of Color when NBC began airing it.
 The first NBC episode even dealt with the principles of color, as explained by a new character named Ludwig Von Drake (voiced by Paul Frees), a bumbling professor with a thick German accent, who was the uncle of Donald Duck.
 Von Drake was the first Disney character created specifically for television.

 Walt Disney died on December 15, 1966, 12 years after the anthology series premiered.
-While the broadcast that aired three days after his death featured a memorial tribute from Huntley-Brinkley Report anchor Chet Huntley with film and television star Dick Van Dyke, the introductions that Walt already filmed prior to his death continued to air for the remainder of the season.
+While the broadcast that aired three days after his death featured a memorial tribute from Huntley-Brinkley Report anchor Chet Huntley with film and television star Dick Van Dyke, the introductions that Walt had already filmed before his death continued to air for the remainder of the season.
 After that, the studio decided that Walt's persona as host was such a key part of the show's appeal to viewers that the host segment was dropped.
+The final episode featuring Walt's host segment was the episode "A Salute to Alaska".